ianisms/ha.ollama.conv.tools/README.md

-# Ollama Assist for Home Assistant
+# Ollama Tooled Conversation Agent for Home Assistant

 A Home Assistant integration that provides a conversational interface to your smart home using Ollama's local language models.
 This integration allows you to interact with your Home Assistant instance using natural language, with support for executing various home automation tasks and retrieving information.